Newspaper Page Text

 Genuine Black and White, yet Black

-and White Peroxide Cream in the
+and White Peroxide Cream In the

-large jar costs only 25c.
+large jar coats only 25c.

-BLACKZ=WHITE 1
+BLACK^WHITE 1

 CLEANSING CREAM

-—goes deep into the pores, and ree
+—goes deep into the pores, snd re

-moves all dirt and impurities which
+moves all dirt and Impurities which

 cause bumps, blemishes and big